vichan7/lidar-imu-calib-docker/README.md

 cd lidar_jay_ws/ros_ws/src
 bash ./setupcalib.sh
 ```
 Run the GUI using the following command.
-Note currently the topic names in `calib.sh` and `licalib_gui.launch` are formatted to work with bags that MMPUG produces, and may need to be changed to run other datasets.
+Note the topic names in `calib.sh` and `licalib_gui.launch` are formatted to work with bags that MMPUG produces, and may need to be changed to run other datasets.
 ```
 cd lidar_IMU_calib
 ./calib.sh